SIT Study Abroad Logo

 Michael Sutcliffe, PhD, Lecturer, ISP Advisor

 Dr. Michael Sutcliffe has an MSc from the University of Natal and a PhD in city planning from Ohio State University.
 He was appointed chairperson of South Africa’s Demarcation Board in the post-apartheid order by President Mandela and was Durban’s city manager for nine years.
-He played a significant role in the country’s anti-apartheid struggle and is widely recognized as an influential member of the African National Congress, the ruling party in South Africa.
+He played a significant role in the country’s anti-apartheid struggle and is widely recognized as an influential member of the African National Congress.

-Deevia Bhana holds the South African Research Chair (SARChI) in Gender and Childhood Sexuality and has built an international reputation recognised for examining how gender and sexuality come to matter in the young life course.
-Prof Bhana runs the seminar series for Research Methodology in preparation for the Independent Study Project.
+Deevia Bhana holds the South African Research Chair (SARChI) in Gender and Childhood Sexuality and has built an international reputation recognized for examining how gender and sexuality come to matter in the young life course.
+Prof. Bhana runs the seminar series for Research Methodology in preparation for the Independent Study Project.

 Additional lecturers include:

-• Prof Chris Gevers, associate professor and the director of the Centre for Applied Legal Services (CALS).
-CALS is a human rights advocacy organisation based at the Wits School of law.
+• Chris Gevers, Associate Professor and the Director of the Centre for Applied Legal Services (CALS)

-• Ebrahim Rassool, politician and former ambassador to the U.S.
+• Ebrahim Rassool, politician and former ambassador to the United States

-• Nonhle Mbuthuma, director of the Madiba Crisis Committee, an organization fighting for environmental rights on the South Coast where mining potential threatens the community.
+• Nonhle Mbuthuma, Director of the Madiba Crisis Committee and organization fighting for environmental rights on the South Coast

-• Richard Dobson and Charles Mncube on the informal trade sector in South Africa
+• Richard Dobson and Patrick Ndlovu on the informal trade sector in South Africa